Visa Guide for Canadian Citizens Moving to Japan

 Visa Extensions and Changes: Requests for visa extensions or changes in residency status should be submitted to the local immigration office in Japan before the current status expires.
 Timely applications are crucial to maintain legal status.

-For detailed information and application procedures, consult the Embassy of Japan in Canada or the Consulate-General of Japan in Montreal.
+For detailed information and application procedures, consult the Embassy of Japan in Canada, the Consulate-General of Japan in Montreal Visa Applications page, the MOFA visa portal, the MOFA work or long-term stay page, or the MOFA Working Holiday Programmes in Japan page.